joinpursuit/css_display_position_zindex_exercise/README.md

       Read about [`position: absolute;`](https://css-tricks.com/almanac/properties/p/position/)
     </details>

   * Once you have all the above you may have a bug.
 If you scroll down over your projects you may find that your navbar may be going under the project cards.
 The navbar should always be on top of everything.
 Fix this using the `z-index`;

 - Using position, visually arrange the Skills section lists into steps.
 Each one in increments of 10% from the left side; A suggestion maybe to wrap your list and corresponding header in a `div` to make this easier.

-- Using either `flex` or `grid` for the `Contact Me` section make all the information appear in one line/row rather than a column.
-It will serve us as a footer.
-Make sure your items have some space in between.

 - Make the 'Back to top' button appear always visible on the bottom right corner of the window no matter where the user has scrolled to.